 For an outstanding hospitality management learning experience, consider the School of Hospitality Management's summer program in Europe.
-Experience European hospitality for five weeks residing in the Netherlands and Italy, in addition to studying and traveling in France, Belguim, Germany, and other countries.
+Experience European hospitality for four weeks residing in the Netherlands and Italy, in addition to studying and traveling in France, Belgium, and Germany.
 The students live in an international environment and learn about the hospitality field in a uniquely European fashion.
 Penn State offers six advanced undergraduate credits to students who complete this program.
 This program is ideal for hospitality management students but welcomes students from other majors.

 In Florence, students will reside in apartments with two to four students assigned to each apartment.
 In Maastricht, students will live in quadruple rooms and on class days, continental breakfast and substantial lunches will be provided.
 Several group dinners are also provided.
 Otherwise, students are on their own for meals in the evenings and on non-class days, when they may be traveling independently.

 For more information on program costs, please be sure to review the Summer budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

 Please note that tuition rates may vary depending on major and class standing.

 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
 This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
 Notable exceptions include work-study awards and some athletic scholarships.